 Senior School students are also offered the opportunity to participate in the annual Ski Trip to Falls Creek.

 The Wellbeing Program, with its focus on resilience, includes a different and specific focus each week, evoking discussion at assemblies, Care Group and in other subject lessons.

 This multi layered approach is critical to developing young women to be successful and ready for the world at the conclusion of their studies at Mitcham Girls High School.

 Students have been studying in each of the eight curriculum areas of the South Australian Curriculum Standards and Accountability Framework - SACSAF.
 That is: The Arts, Design and Technology, English, Health and Physical Education, Humanities and Social Sciences, Languages (French, Italian), Mathematics and Science.
-In 2014, Year 8 students will follow the Australian Curriculum in Science, Maths, English and History.

 In the Senior School, students study a wide range of subjects accredited by the SACE Board of South Australia.
 We maintain a strong academic focus, with the majority of our students completing the South Australian Certificate of Education (SACE) and many gaining outstanding results.
 More than 90% of our students usually follow tertiary pathways at the end of their secondary schooling.